-It randomly generates a resolvable row-column designs (RowColD).
-Note that design optimization is only done at the level of rows and not columns; hence, design is suboptimal.
-The randomization can be done across locations.
+It randomly generates a resolvable row-column design (RowColD).
+The design is optimized in both rows and columns blocking factors.
+The randomization can be done across multiple locations.

 Usage